AzeemIdrisi/PhoneSploit-Pro/README.md

 # PhoneSploit Pro
 #### PhoneSploit with Metasploit integration.

-A hacking script written in Python3 to remotely exploit Android devices using ADB (Android Debugging Bridge).
+A hacking script written in `Python 3` to remotely exploit Android devices using `ADB` (Android Debugging Bridge).

 This script can automatically __Create__, __Install__, and __Run__ payload to the target device using __Metasploit-Framework__ and __ADB__ to completely hack the Android Device in one click.